lee-b/gundb/docs/theory.md

 This abstraction layer allows developers to focus on their application logic without having to directly manage the intricacies of global replication, CRDTs, or the CAP theorem.
 The system ensures that data is always locally available for writing and that conflicts are resolved automatically using the vector clock mechanism.

 In summary, GunDB combines the power of event sourcing, vector clocks, and SQLAlchemy to provide a robust foundation for building distributed, conflict-free database systems.
 The carefully designed abstractions make it accessible to developers while handling the complex distributed systems challenges under the hood.

+## 6. Business Logic consistency

+So long as the Events themselves do not allow creating logically inconsistent field values (such as Person with the status 'dead' later being assigned the status 'alive' **based upon the source events visible to you**) then (theoretically, at least; bug reports welcome!) there is no chance of conflict or inconsistent data.
+Note that this is a business logic requirement though, and not core to gundb's operation.